Mabel Hampton: Early life

 Hampton was born in Winston-Salem, North Carolina, on May 2, 1902.
 Her mother died when she was two months old from poison; she was raised for seven years by her maternal grandmother.
 After her grandmother died from a stroke, Hampton, at age 7, boarded a train to New York City.
 She lived there with her aunt and uncle for a short time.
 However, Hampton received poor treatment from this side of her family, including being sexually assaulted by her uncle.
 She ran away after a year, and lived with a white family in New Jersey from ages 8 to 17.

-In 1919, while attending a women-only party in Harlem, Hampton was falsely imprisoned for sex work and was sentenced to time in the Bedford Hills Correctional Facility for Women.
+In 1919, while attending a women-only party in Harlem, Hampton was falsely imprisoned for sex work and was sentenced by corrupt Judge Jean Hortense Norris to time in the Bedford Hills Correctional Facility for Women.
 Hampton was released after serving 13 months of her three-year sentence.
 The condition of her release forbade her from being in New York.